butcherpete/magpie/source/javascript/tools/webpack.rst

 What happens:

   1. Webpack searches for CSS files dependencies inside the modules.
-That is Webpack checks to see if a JS file has “require(myCssFile.css)”.
-If it finds the dependency, then the Webpack gives that file first to the “css-loader”
+That is Webpack checks to see if a JS file has :code:`require(myCssFile.css)`.
+If it finds the dependency, then the Webpack gives that file first to the :code:`css-loader`.

-  2. css-loader loads all the CSS and CSS’ own dependencies (i.e @import otherCSS) into JSON.
-Webpack then passes the result to “style-loader”.
+  2. :code:`css-loader` loads all the CSS and CSS’ own dependencies (i.e :code:`@import otherCSS`) into JSON.
+Webpack then passes the result to :code:`style-loader`.

-  3. style-loader to take the JSON and add it to a style tag — <style>CSS contents</style> and inserts the tag into the index.html file.
+  3. :code:`style-loader` to take the JSON and add it to a style tag — :code:`<style>CSS contents</style>` and inserts the tag into the :code:`index.html` file.

 Loaders Configuration